 As Dean of the College of Arts and Sciences Thuswaldner serves as an active proponent of the value a liberal arts education brings to the workforce and prepares students to ultimately land jobs.
 At North Park, he oversees the College’s thirteen departments, the Core Curriculum, the Honors Program, and CRUX, North Park’s Living-Learning Community.
 Thuswaldner dedicates his expertise towards increasing the interdisciplinary connections among the humanities, social, and natural sciences.
 He works closely with North Park’s department chairs to strengthen existing programs and implement new programs to enrich the educational experience for the North Park student studying the liberal arts.
 Read an interview with Dean Thuswaldner about the importance of the liberal arts here.

-Dean Thuswaldner joined North Park in 2016 after serving thirteen years as a professor of German and linguistics at Gordon College in Wenham, Massachusetts, where he also was senior fellow and interim director of Gordon’s Center for Faith and Inquiry.
+Dean Thuswaldner joined North Park in 2016 after serving thirteen years as a professor of German and linguistics at Gordon College in Wenham, Massachusetts, where he also was chair of the Department of Languages and Linguistics, senior fellow, and interim director of Gordon’s Center for Faith and Inquiry.
 At Gordon College, he received the Distinguished Junior Faculty Award in 2006.
-He is also a co-founder and senior fellow of the Salzburg Institute of Religion, Culture and the Arts, an independent non-profit organization.
 A native of Salzburg, Austria, he studied German and English at the University of Salzburg, Bowling Green State University, and the University of Vienna.
 He then pursued and earned his PhD in Germanic Languages from the University of North Carolina at Chapel Hill.
-He has published seven books and has written numerous articles and book chapters on literary theory, linguistics, German and Austrian literature, culture, history, politics, religion, and higher education.
-He is currently completing a masters of higher education administration at North Park University.
+He also holds a Master’s of Higher Education Administration from North Park University.
+A committed lifelong learner, he completed certificates in Nonprofit Management (North Park University), Curriculum and Campus Internationalization (Indiana University), Mediation Skills Training (Northwestern University), and Leadership Principles (Harvard Business School).
+He has published seven books and numerous articles and book chapters on literary theory, linguistics, German and Austrian literature, culture, history, politics, religion, and higher education.

 Dean Thuswaldner has written on literature, language, history, religion, culture, politics, and higher education.
-He is currently co-editing the Routledge Handbook of Christianity and Culture, a volume on the writer Thomas Bernhard (1931-1989), and a collection of essays on good and evil.
+He is currently working on the Routledge Handbook of Christianity and Culture, a volume on the writer Thomas Bernhard (1931-1989), and cultural history of Salzburg, Austria.